Chip 'N Dale: Rescue Rangers (NES)

 Overall, Rescue Rangers is an enjoyable little game.
 It could offer a little bit more depth, or some more challenge, but as it stands it's still entertaining.
 Therefore, it's fun for an hour or two, but anything past that is a crapshoot.

-If you enjoyed this Chip 'N Dale: Rescue Rangers review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Chip 'N Dale: Rescue Rangers review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!